What is a Vector Database and How Does It Work?

 25000 people (that's a lot).

 Let’s think about it from a user perspective.
 What good is a piece of technology without strong usability and a good user API?
 In concert with the underlying technology, multi-tenancy and usability are also incredibly important attributes.
-Let’s list out all of the vector database features to look out for (many of these features overlap with those of databases for structured/semi-structured data):
+Let’s list out all of the vector database features to look out for (many of these features overlap with those of vector databases important for structured/semi-structured data):

 Scalability and tunability

-As the number of unstructured data elements stored in a vector database grows into the hundreds of millions or billions, horizontal scaling across multiple nodes becomes paramount (scaling up by manually inserting sticks of RAM into a server rack every 3 months is no fun).
+As the number of elements stored in a vector database grows into the hundreds of millions or billions, horizontal scaling across multiple nodes becomes paramount (scaling up by manually inserting sticks of RAM into a server rack every 3 months is no fun).
 Furthermore, differences in insert rate, query rate, and underlying hardware may result in different application needs, making overall system tunability mandatory for the best vector databases.

 Multi-tenancy and data isolation

 Supporting multiple users is an obvious feature for all database systems.
 However, going guns blazing and creating a new vector database for every new user will probably turn out poorly for everyone.
-Parallel to this notion is data isolation - the idea that any inserts, deletes, or queries made to one collection in a database should be invisible to the rest of the system unless the collection owner explicitly wishes to share the information.
+Parallel to this notion fault tolerance is data isolation - the idea that any inserts, deletes, or queries made to one collection in a database should be invisible to the rest of the system unless the collection owner explicitly wishes to share the information.

 A complete suite of APIs

-A database without a full suite of APIs and SDKs is, frankly speaking, not a real database.
+A database without a full suite of APIs programming languages, and SDKs is, frankly speaking, not a real database.
 For example, Milvus maintains Python, Node, Go, and Java SDKs for communicating with and administering a Milvus vector database.

 An intuitive user interface/administrative console